 Michael Meehl of North East, Pennsylvania was born in Geudertheim, France on May 7, 1811.
 Geudertheim currently resides in the Bas-Rhin Department, which is the northern half of the former French Province of Alsace.
-The original surname of the family was Mühl, a German name meaning someone who lives near a mill.
+The original surname of the family was Mühl, a name unique to Alsace which means someone who lives near a mill.
 Not coincidentally, there is a famous mill in Geudertheim.
 The name and the family have ancient ties to the town.
 As can be seen at the Bas-Rhin Departmental Archives found here – http://archives.bas-rhin.fr/, the Mühls can be traced back in Geudertheim to the 1500s, when the records stop.
 Like many families living in Alsace, the Mühls were German-speaking and were of Germanic origins.

 Michael’s parents were George and Anne Mühl/Meehl.
 George and Anne had ten children:

 -George was born on January 22, 1805 and died November 26, 1807 in Geudertheim..

 -Michael was born on November 26, 1807 and died June 18, 1808 in Geudertheim..